coldbox-modules/cbmailservices/readme.txt

 Holy Ghost which is given unto us. ."
 Romans 5:5

 ********************************************************************************
-WELCOME TO THE MAILSERVICES MODULE
+WELCOME TO THE COLDBOX MAILSERVICES MODULE
 ********************************************************************************
-Created & copyright by Luis Majano (Ortus Solutions, Corp) JavaLoader created & copyright by Mark Mandel
+Created & copyright by Luis Majano (Ortus Solutions, Corp) The ColdBox Mail services module will allow you to send email the OO way in multiple protocols.
+The supported protocols are:

+* CFMail
+* Files
+* Postmark API

+You can easily add your own mail protocols by building upon our standards.

 ********************************************************************************
 LICENSE